The Bristal Assisted Living Blog

 Upper Delaware Scenic Byway

 Situated between Pennsylvania’s Pocono Mountains and New York’s Catskill Mountains, the Upper Delaware Scenic Byway hugs the coast of the Delaware River.
-The southern end of the byway begins in Port Jervis, New York, about 90 minutes outside of the city, and ends in the Village of Hancock, New York.
+The southern end of the byway begins in Port Jervis, New York, about two hours outside the city, and ends in the Village of Hancock, New York.
 Seventy miles in length, the byway can be a good choice for leaf-peepers searching for a relaxing day trip.

 Related: 5 fun day trip destinations: Suffolk County >>